 11. Clean Dusty Fans with a Pillowcase

 Instead of using paper towels or a Swiffer (dust will get everywhere), use an old pillowcase.
 The dust will be captured inside!
-See more of this genius hack over at Homemaker Chic.
+See how to do it at Happy Homemaker.

 12. Cream of Tartar to Clean Grease